 Consider the Toilet Configuration

 The first step to take before getting a new toilet is to calculate the size of your bathroom.
 Measure the rough-in distance — which is the length between the floor drain and the wall.
-You should consider a standard length of 12 inches, but you can also tweak it to anywhere between 10 to 14 inches, depending on the space available.
+You should consider a standard length of 12 inches, but you can also tweak it to measure anywhere between 10 to 14 inches, depending on the space available.
 Once this number is final, choose the bowl shape, toilet height, and style.

 Toilet Bowl Shape

 Elongated toilets feature a bowl that extends out more toward the front for extra comfort.
 It takes up more space in your bathroom and is perfect if you have the luxury of more space.